 Update (June 2018)

 Following the success of this conference and its followup (PLL2), the way was paved for the creation of the International Association for the Psychology of Language Learning.
-You can read more details about the conference in the website of the Association.
+You can read more details about the conference (link no longer active, sorry!) in the website of the Association.

 Psychology of Language Learning